Rowan Prep School, Claygate

 School productions are staged by year groups throughout the year, and the girls also take part in external music and drama events, sometimes with other United Learning schools.
 The girls at Rowan also love to sing – there are five choirs including chamber choir and Rowan singers.

-Like drama and music, there’s a strong sports programme at Rowan – and the girls do particularly well with some competing at county and national level.
-But the emphasis here on participation and ‘sport for all’ – although the talent is supported and celebrated.
+Like drama and music, there’s a strong sports programme at Rowan – and the girls do particularly well with some competing at county and national levels.
+The emphasis here on participation and ‘sport for all’ – although the talent is supported and celebrated.

 PE, games and swimming are taught as specialist subjects from Reception to Year 6, and the girls take part in sporting fixtures against other schools as well as the school’s own inter-house tournaments and events.

 The girls at Rowan achieve to a high academic standard – and this is reflected in the senior school and scholarship offers they receive.

-Specialist subjects are taught right from nursery (PE, music, drama and languages) and these increase as the girls move up the school.
+Specialist subjects are taught right from Pre-School (PE, music, drama and languages) and these increase as the girls move up the school.
 In Year 1 upwards, philosophy is taught as a specialist subject, and from Year 2 up computing and art.
 From year 3 upwards, most classes are specialist taught.

 The STEM subjects are an important part of the school’s learning project and this is enhanced with additional programmes.
 The girls recently made contact with astronauts in outer space.

 Girls do well here and last year all Year 6 girls went on to their first choice of senior school.
 There’s supportive process in place to help guide families in their search for the right senior school.
 It’s all about matching the right school to the girl.

 The 2020 cohort achieved 24 scholarship offers among the 42 pupils, and girls accepted places at ACS Cobham, City of Freemans, Tormead School, The Tiffin Girls’ School, Guildford High School, Tormead School, Lady Eleanor Holles, Manor House School, Notre Dame, St Theresa’s Effingham, St John’s Leatherhead, Prior’s Field, Rodean, Sir Willam Perkins’s, Hurstpierpoint College, St Catherine’s Bramley, Sir William Perkins’s and Wimbledon High.